turingschool/mod-0-curriculum/session4/session4-fe-new.md

 var depositPaid = true;
 ```

+>To describe the first line of code in the previous example, one might say "This line of code declares a variable named `email` and assigns it to the String of `helloworld@gmail.com`".

 If our JavaScript program has data stored in variables, we are able to reference those variables at any time to access the data.
 This can be demonstrated in the console.

 ### Reassigning Variables

 We often need to write code that changes the data stored in a variable.
-Consider the Populi example:
+Consider this Populi example:
 - When a student first creates a profile, the `depositPaid` variable is automatically assigned to `false`
 - Once the student pays their deposit, some code is triggered to change that value to `true`